 If you purchase an independently reviewed item through our site, we earn an affiliate commission.
 Read our affiliate disclosure.

 If you are a beekeeper, then you might be wondering whether a frog can pose a serious risk to your bees or not.
 As you know honeybees are a major target of many predators that include birds, bears, skunks, raccoons, and many others.
-It may not have been apparent, but yes, frogs do eat bees.
+You may have asked yourself, do frogs eat bees?
+Yes, frogs do in fact eat bees.
 Let’s discuss.

 There are approximately 5,000 species of recorded frogs in existence, with scientists continually discovering many more.
 Frogs come in different sizes and colors and inhabit a wide variety of environs.
 They are however not found in extremely cold areas of the world such as Antarctica.